5.9 Picnic in the Graveyard

 - Scope the graveyard.
 Define the product space or adjacent market you are studying — narrow enough that the failures you find are comparable to your idea, broad enough that more than two or three dead products show up.

 - Identify failure databases and post-mortem sources.
-CB Insights, Failory, and the Wayback Machine are good starting points for written post-mortems; press archives and old crowdfunding pages help fill in companies that died quietly.
+Curated failure archives, post-mortem compilations, and web archives are good starting points for written post-mortems; press archives and old crowdfunding pages help fill in companies that died quietly.

 - Set a timebox for outreach.
-Decide up front how long you will spend tracking down each former founder or ex-customer.
+Decide up front how long you will spend tracking down each former founder or former customer.
 One day per founder is reasonable when there are only a handful of comparable startups; tighten the box if the list is long.

 - Draft your research questions.
 Write the questions you will ask former customers (what they used the product for, what they liked, what they switched to) and the separate set you will ask former founders (what assumption proved wrong, what they would do differently, what has changed in the market since).